Singular fibers in barking families of degenerations of elliptic curves: Takamura's theory

-For a linear degeneration $\pi : M \to \Delta$, its singular fiber $X_0$ consists of three kinds of parts: {\it cores}, {\it branches} and {\it trunks}.
-A irreducible component $\Theta_i$ of $X_0$ is called a {\it core} if (a) $\Theta_i$ intersects other irreducible components at at least three points or (b) $\Theta_i$ is not a projective line.
-A {\it branch} is a chain $\sum_i m_i \Theta_i$ of projective lines attached with a core on one hand, while a {\it trunk} is a chain $\sum_i m_i \Theta_i$ of projective lines connecting other irreducible components on both hands.
-We say that $X_0$ is a {\it stellar} singular fiber if $X_0$ consists of a core and branches emanating from it.
-See Figure \ref{figStellarExample}.
-Otherwise $X_0$ is said to be {\it constellar}.
+For a linear degeneration $\pi : M \to \Delta$, its singular fiber $X_0$ consists of three kinds of parts: \emph{cores}, \emph{branches} and \emph{trunks}.
+An irreducible component $\Theta_i$ of $X_0$ is called a \emph{core} if $\Theta_i$ intersects other irreducible components at at least three points or the genus of $\Theta_i$ is positive.
+A \emph{branch} is a chain $\sum_i m_i \Theta_i$ of complex projective lines attached with a core on one hand, while a \emph{trunk} is a chain $\sum_i m_i \Theta_i$ of complex projective lines connecting other irreducible components on both hands.
+We say that $X_0$ is a \emph{stellar} singular fiber if $X_0$ consists of one core and branches emanating from the core.
+See Figure \ref{ta:fig:StellarExample}.
+Otherwise $X_0$ is said to be \emph{constellar}.
+If $X_0$ is \emph{normally minimal}, that is, (i) any singularity of $X_0^{\reduced}$ is a node and (ii) any irreducible component that is a $(-1)$-curve (an exceptional curve of the first kind) intersects other irreducible component at at least three points, then all the branches and trunks of $X_0$ contain no $(-1)$-curves.

+A degeneration whose singular fiber is a (\emph{fringed}) branch can be constructed explicitly and associated to a sequence of nonnegative integers (the \emph{multiplicity sequence}):